freekdk/GenPDSDM/README.md

 **Gen**erate system with **P**ostfix, **D**ovecot, **S**PF, **D**KIM and D**M**ARC
 ## Description
-GENPDSDM is a bash script to generate in a headless system a email system (postfix) to receive (stored in IMAP server dovecot) and send messages with a number of available security features.
+GENPDSDM is a bash script to generate in a headless system an email system (postfix) to receive (stored in IMAP server dovecot) and send messages with a number of available security features.
 This system serves it own domain.
-The supported secutity features are SPF, DKIM, and DMARC supported by AmaVis, which includes ClamAV and Spamassassin.
+The supported security features are SPF, DKIM, and DMARC supported by AmaVis, which includes ClamAV and Spamassassin.
 It is primairely designed for openSUSE Leap 15.5 on a Raspberry Pi 4B.
 However it is usable on Tumbleweed and other architectures as well.
 Tested on Raspberry Pi OS (bookworm) and in a Virtual Host on Debian (bookworm).

 ## Documentation
 The documentation, which describes what will be done by this script is in the [openSUSE wiki](https://en.opensuse.org/Mail_server_HOWTO) and in the files `genpdsdmrpi.pdf`, which is generated from `genpdsdmrpi.odt`.